January 9th 2018

 The ketogenic diet: can high fat really equal healthy?

 Could you consume less than 50g of carbohydrates a day?
-We explore the pros and cons of getting your fuel almost exclusively from fats…
+Similar to the Banting diet, ketogenic diets involve getting your fuel almost exclusively from fats.
+We explore the pros and cons

-Get The Gloss: What constitutes a ketogenic diet?
+Get The Gloss: What is a ketogenic diet?

 Zana Morris: A ketogenic diet is one that’s very low in sugar and carbohydrates, has medium to low protein intake and is very high in fat.
 If you’re strictly adhering to a ketogenic diet, you eat no bread, rice, pasta, milk, fruit or coloured vegetables, and if you’re on a very rigorous plan, not even green vegetables.
 Fish, red meat, white meat, cheese and eggs are allowed.
 Oils and fats, from butter to cream, olive oil to coconut cream, are in, as are high fat nuts such as walnuts and macadamias as well as, of course, avocados.